Why Is My Honda Burning So Much Oil? (100% Guaranteed Fix!)

 1. Perform a Compression Test: Start by performing a compression test on your engine.
 This will help you determine if worn valve seals are causing the oil consumption.
 If you notice low compression in one or more cylinders, it may indicate a problem with the valve seals.

-.
+2. Inspect the Spark Plugs: Remove the spark plugs and examine them closely.
 If the plugs are fouled with oil deposits, it could be a sign of worn valve seals.
 Oil leaking into the combustion chamber can cause the plugs to become coated with oil, affecting their performance.

 3. Check for Smoke: Keep an eye out for smoke coming from the exhaust pipe, especially during startup or acceleration.
 Excessive blue or white smoke could be a sign of worn valve seals.
 This smoke is caused by oil being burned along with the fuel in the combustion chamber.